JamesPartaker/jamespartaker.github.io/projects/kabosu.md

 ---

 Canada has a rental property search problem.
 Right now the most popular way to find rental properties is through magazines found in brick-and-mortar stores.
 These magazines likely have huge distribution costs, are slow to update, difficult to search through and are altogether going the way of the dinosaur.
-Obviously, the internet has been invented since printing presses; which is fascinating.
+Obviously, the internet gives us amazing new tools that we can use to solve these problems.
 Especially with mobile technology coming into maturity there is a huge opportunity to create real value in this area.
-However, most current online solutions falter when it comes to usability and adoption, often because they were built in the Netscape era.
+However, most current online solutions falter when it comes to usability and adoption.

 The goal when creating Kabosu was simple: Develop a better way for people to find rental properties in Canada.